Yearning-lv/six-stage-riscv-hybrid-predictor/README.md

 ## License and Citation

 This code and data package is provided for research reproducibility.
-Add the preferred license and citation information before making the repository public.
+This project is released under the MIT License.
 All RTL, test programs and result records should be reviewed by the author before publication.